 Your program will be tested by the organization.
 If it is able to cooperate with the jury software, it will be placed for the tournament.
 You will always be able to submit another version of your program.
 The last program that has been verified will be automatically selected to play in competitions.
 If you would like to activate an earlier version of your program you can do so.

 In the months before the final competition, we will already play a number of test competitions.
 You can use these test competitions to see how well your program holds up against the other players.
 Once you have submitted a program, you will automatically participate in all subsequent test competitions.
 Of course you may afterwards send in new versions for the next competition.
 That way, the tests are a great opportunity to try out new strategies and fine tune your algorithms.
 Have a look at the competitions page for the schedule.

 During test competitions, only a limited number of rounds will be played.
 The results of the test competitions do not affect the final competition in any way.
 The final competiton is the only official CodeCup competition; the test competitions are just for fun and practice.

-A prize will be awarded to the winner of the final competition, and smaller prizes to the winners of the test competitions.
+A prize will be awarded to the winner of the final competition.

 If a participant wants to receive a certificate mentioning that he or she participated in the CodeCup, he may request such a certificate after the final competition by sending an email to contest(at)codecup.nl.
 Please add your address in the email and the reason why the certificate is requested.
 We will send the certificate to your home address.